0xAquaWolf/AquaFiles/README.md

   <!-- ### yabai setup -->

-## Streaming Live Daily on YouTube
+## Live Streaming on YouTube

 Chronicling my journey of continuous learning and exploration in cutting-edge technologies including:

+- Algo Trading
 - Web3
 - AI/ML
-- Cybersecurity
-- Algo Trading

 Join me as I document my growth, share insights, and delve into the ever-evolving world of tech innovation.
 <br />